South Lopham: Church of St Andrew

 The church, originally dedicated to St Nicholas, is a Grade I listed building of rubblestone and flint with a central tower dating from c.1120.
 It retains evidence of earlier origin in the form of a high round window in the nave suggestive of a large Saxon church.
 The south aisle and chancel are 14th century and the south porch 15th century.
+The central Norman tower has Romanesque arcades on each side, and its position gives the church a cruciform layout, also in the nave is a chest dating from .c950 AD.
 The battlemented parapet was added in the 15th century.
 Restorations were carried out in 1866 and 1874.